Introduction

 You may remember being warned against using the id attribute earlier in the curriculum.
 To briefly recap, normally you want to avoid overusing id attributes or even using it when it isn’t necessary (which more often than not, it isn’t, and you should stick with using classes).
 There are several ARIA attributes, however, that actually require another element to have an id.

 When using such ARIA attributes, you would provide an id to one element, and you would then pass in that id value as another element’s ARIA attribute value.
 This creates a link between the elements, similar to how a <label> element’s for attribute creates a link to an input’s id.
-Of the three types of ARIA labels mentioned below, both aria-labelledby and aria-describedby are two of the ARIA attributes that require another element to be given an id.
+Of the three types of ARIA labels mentioned below, aria-labelledby and aria-describedby are ARIA attributes that require another element to have an id.

 aria-label